civol/HDLRuby/README.md

 end
 ```

-When a hook is defined for an hardware construct the corresponding kind of hardware description can be attached as follows:
+When a hook is defined for a hardware construct the corresponding kind of
+hardware description can be attached as follows:

 ```ruby
 <signal or instance>.<hook name> = <expression, statement, block, behavior, ruby proc>